TAIPEILOVE* is a documentary from Berlin filmmaker Lucie Liu.

 I’m also hoping for America, but I think that a lot of people don’t know a lot about Taiwan.
 When I told people I was going there, a lot of people told me to have fun in Thailand.
 I think they will learn and they will see that this really small country that has this huge change going on, which is historic for Asia and I hope that they will understand and realize and give Taiwan more credit for it.

-I know politically, it may have its chaos and nobody recognizes Taiwan and China have constantly claiming Taiwan, but I think in terms of like human rights and soft power it’s incredibly important to actually give Taiwan credit for it.
+I know politically, it may have its chaos and nobody recognizes Taiwan and China have constantly claiming Taiwan, but I think in terms of human rights and soft power it’s incredibly important to actually give Taiwan credit for it.

 It helped Taiwan go through that and be the role model it is supposed to be.